-*** IMPORTANT NOTE 6/26/2015 – Woodland trails at Pioneer Ridge Nature Area are closed to horseback riding due to wet trail conditions until further notice.
-Riding on all trails is discouraged due to the wet conditions.
+*** IMPORTANT NOTE 7/29/2015 – As of Wednesday, July 29 and until further notice ALL trails at Pioneer Ridge Nature Area are CLOSED to horseback riding and bikes due to the additional rain and extremely wet trail conditions.
+Hiking on the trails is still allowed.
 Thank you for helping us keep our trails at PRNA in good condition for all trail users. ***

 In 1977, the people of Wapello County voted to establish a county conservation board for the purpose of purchasing and developing lands for parks, hunting and fishing access and other recreational uses in the county.